kura-labs-org/DEPLOY_08_CICD/README.md

      </h1>
 </html>

+# Task 3

+# Task 4

-6. To push the image from the EC2 to a Dockerhub account from the terminal, wrtie the command "sudo docker login"
+1. To push the image from the EC2 to a Dockerhub account from the terminal, wrtie the command "sudo docker login"
 ```
 sudo docker login
 ```